MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > The entity that you will choose as your **primary entity** will serve as the basis for your unified master data set.
 In other words, any future entities that will be selected during the match phase will be added to this entity.
 At the same time it doesn't mean that the unified entity will include **all** the data of this entity.
 >There are two considerations that can help you select your primary entity:
 > 1. What entity do you consider having the most complete and reliable data on your customers?
-> 2. Does the entity that you identified under consideration one has attributes that are also shared by other entities (Name, Phone, Email, etc)?
+> 2. Does the entity that you identified under consideration (1) has attributes that are also shared by other entities (Name, Phone, Email, etc)?
 If not, you might consider to choose your second most reliable entity.

 > [!NOTE]
-> Considerations for your first selection can help you choose **entity 2** as well.
-Among your ingested (and mapped) entities, what entity you consider having the second most reliable and complete data?
-Moreover, does it includes at least one field that is shared by the primary entity and possibly additional fields that are shared by other entities that you have ingested?
+> Considerations for your first selection can help you choose your **entity 2** as well.
+Among your ingested (and mapped) entities, what entity do you consider to have the second most reliable and complete data?
+Moreover, does it includes at least one field that is shared by the primary entity and possibly additional fields that are shared by other ingested entities?

-After selecting the first two entities for your first match, you can continue and specify additional matches that will be excuted after your first match.
-That can be done via the **Add Entity** button as shown below (in the example shown, *TestData* from *CallRecordSmall* will be matched with the entity that is created from WebAccountService: TestData and ContactCSV: Testdata* (the primary entity)

-//

 You can always delete match pairs by selecting the button that is shown below.
 Lastly, click **Save** to save your Match order.

-//
+// missing 2!

 ## Step Two: Defining rules for your first match pair

-Once completing step one, you can expect to reach the Match screen that is shown below and which includes your defined matches (in the example below the user specified only one match pair in his Match Order Panel).
-Note that the tiles at the top of the screen are empty since we didn't run the match yet.
-These will be used for validation later.
+Once completing step one, you can expect to reach the Match screen that is shown below and which includes your defined matches (in the example below the user specified two matches).
+Note that the tiles at the top of the screen will be empty until we will run our match order in step 3.
+These will be used for validation as explained in step 4.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-need-rules.png "Need rules")

 Moreover, the warning sign (shown in red above) implies that we didn't define **at least one match rule** for our match pair which is mandatory with regard to all defined match pairs.
 Match rules dictate the logic by which a specific pair of entities will be matched.
-In order to define your first rule, open the **Rule Definition Panel** that can be accessed through the following button:
+In order to define your first rule, open the **Rule Definition Panel** that can be accessed by clicking the corresponding match row in the matches table and then clicking the **create new rule** button:

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-new-rule.png "Create new rule")